giuseppetrivi/telegram-bot-basic-project-structure/README.md

 You can modify:
 - `entities/tgbotapi_custom_interface/`: you can modify and personalize all classes
 - `entities/ProcessHandler.php`: you should modify the methods based on your database structure
-- `entities/User.php`: you should modify the costructor and the attributes based on your database structure
+- `entities/User.php`: you should modify the constructor and the attributes based on your database structure
 - `hook.php`

-Remind that when you modify `User` and `TelegramBotApiCustom` classes you need to check the `AbstractProcess` class, that use them as aggregate classes.
+Remember that when you modify `User` and `TelegramBotApiCustom` classes you need to check the `AbstractProcess` class, that use them as aggregate classes.

 In general, when you want to make some modification take a look to the UML diagram. </br>

 <!-- TOC --><a name="autoloaders"></a>
 ### Autoloaders
 There are three autoloaders in this project, that you must call at the beginning of the webhook file (`hook.php`, in this project):
-- `vendor/autoload.php` is the one that uploads the Composer's libraries
+- `vendor/autoload.php` is the one that loads the Composer's libraries
-- `/project_autoloader.php` is the one that uploads all the classes of the project.
+- `/project_autoloader.php` is the one that loads all the classes of the project.
 The project must meet the [PSR-4 standard](https://www.php-fig.org/psr/psr-4/) (in the definition of the namespaces, for example) to make the autoloader work.
 The `Psr4AutoloaderClass` is the class to handle the definition of the standard autoloader
 - `control/processes_autoloader.php` is the one to upload the classes of processes, handled differently from the others.
 [In this file](control/PROCESSES_README.md) I explain why it has to be different.

-With this three autoloaders every class (created following the rules) will be automatically uploaded during the run-time. </br>
+With these three autoloaders every class (created following the rules) will be automatically uploaded during the run-time. </br>

 <!-- TOC --><a name="class-configurationinfo"></a>
 ### Class `ConfigurationInfo`
-The `ConfigurationInfo` class is a [singleton class](https://en.wikipedia.org/wiki/Singleton_pattern) tho handle the informations into the file `config.json`. </br>
+The `ConfigurationInfo` class is a [singleton class](https://en.wikipedia.org/wiki/Singleton_pattern) to handle the informations into the file `config.json`. </br>
 You can change the `config.json` file as you wish and write the class methods accordingly.

 In my personal `config.json` file there are two identical set of attributes, but one is for testing and develop time and the other one is for production time: